cawa102/tomotoken/README.md

 npm start
 ```

 Opens at `http://localhost:3456`.
-On first launch, tomotoken scans your recent Claude Code sessions and creates your first pet instantly -- no blank egg.
+On first launch, tomotoken scans your recent Claude Code sessions and creates your first pet instantly.

 ## What you get

 - 3D character in the browser via Three.js, designed by an LLM, optionally post-processed with Blender
 - Personality traits computed from how you actually use Claude Code (file types, tools, bash habits, session depth)
 - A collection of completed pets you can browse in the collection gallery with card grid and detail modals
-- Automatic PNG snapshots captured when a pet completes

-## Requirements
+## ⚙️Requirements

 - Node.js 18+
 - Claude Code installed and used (reads `~/.claude/projects/` logs)